-5 Things to Know About Adorable, Amazing Lion Child Star Sunny Pawar
+Sunny Pawar: 5 Things to Know about 'Lion' Child Star

 Someone tell Jacob Tremblay to watch out — 8-year-old Sunny Pawar is here and ready to steal his place as awards season’s cutest star!

-The little boy with the big smile stole hearts when he appeared onstage with costar Dev Patel at the Golden Globe to introduce their nominated drama, Lion — with a boost from Patel in order to reach the mic.
+The little boy with the big smile stole hearts when he appeared onstage with costar Dev Patel at the Golden Globes to introduce their nominated drama, Lion — with a boost from Patel in order to reach the mic.

-The real-life story of a 5-year-old Indian boy who got separated from his family and as an adult tried to find them again with the help of Google Earth, Lion has been racking up awards attention, including a Screen Actors Guild nomination for best ensemble as well as nods for Patel and costar Nicole Kidman.
+The real-life story of a 5-year-old Indian boy who got separated from his family and as an adult tried to find them again with the help of Google Earth, Lion has been racking up awards attention, including four Golden Globe nominations and two Screen Actors Guild award nominations for Patel and costar Nicole Kidman.
 Mumbai native Pawar plays the young version of Saroo Brierley, who got stuck on a train that took him hundreds of miles from home to Kolkata, where he lived on the streets before eventually being adopted by an Australian couple.
 “It was a scary but very brave story and that really touched me,” Pawar tells PEOPLE.

 Here are five things you need to know about Hollywood’s new adorable young star.